Runway

 To move forward to Phase Two, participants must complete the following:

-- Complete at least 25 customer interviews
+- Complete 25+ customer interviews

-- Successfully pitch their business model for the mini-grant to a panel of reviewers
+- Successfully pitch their business idea

-Phase Two also includes:
+Accelerator also includes:

-- Weekly office hours with CFI staff, Nistler faculty, and industry mentors
+- Weekly office hours

 Eligibility